Windows 8 – Negative User Experience

 Problems specific to personal computers are legion.
 These includes too much the fact that too much RAM is required to run it properly (needs 4Gigabytes of RAM).Even the Internet Explorer bundled with it consumes over 250 Megabytes of RAM.
 Another problem is that users need to install widget software, which further erodes the computer speed.
 There are no shutdown options on the desktop and one has to manually create the shutdown shortcut.
 The start icon is also absent and users have to update (to version 8.1) to get it.

-We can’t say “thank you” enough to our sponsor Decks Ogden Utah.
+We can’t say “thank you” enough to our sponsor Your Plumber Salt Lake City.
 Thanks guys for keeping us going!